How to encourage your friends and family to #GoByBike

 2. Cover the basics

 Ask if they need help tuning their bike or finding a helmet that fits properly.
 One of the biggest barriers to cycling can be the gear it requires.
 Once they have that taken care of, they’re likely to ride more often.
-You can even give them advice on who to talk to at your favorite local shop and give them tips on what they’ll need for their first rides.
+You can even give them advice on who to talk to at your favourite local shop and give them tips on what they’ll need for their first rides.

 3. Plan safer routes